open-goal/jak-project/README.md

 - 5451 functions with no control flow (no branching, loops, if/else, short-circuiting boolean operators, gotos, etc)

 The rough timeline is to finish sometime in 2022.
 If it looks like this is impossible, the project will be abandoned.
 But I have already spent about 4 months preparing to start this and seems doable.
 I also have some background in compilers, and familiarity with PS2 (worked on DobieStation PS2 emulator) / MIPS in general (wrote a PS1 emulator).
 I think the trick will be making good automated tools - the approach taken for SM64 and other N64 decompilations is way too labor-intensive to work.

+## Project Layout

+- `goalc` is the GOAL compiler
+- `decompiler` is the decompiler
+- `decompiler_out` is the decompiler output
+- `data` will contain big assets and the output of the GOAL compiler (not checked in to git)
+- `out` will contain the finished game (not checked into git)
+- `resources` will contain data which is checked into git
+- `game` will contain the game source code (C/C++)
+- `goal_src` will contain GOAL source code for the game
+- `common` will contain all data/type shared between different applications.
+- `doc` will contain documentation
+- `iso_data` is where the files from the DVD go
+- `third-party` will contain code we didn't write.
+Google Test is a git submodule in this folder.
+- `tests` will contain all tests
+- `asset_tool` will contain the asset packer/unpacker

+## Design

+(if anybody has better ideas, feel free to suggest improvements!
+This is just a rough plan for now)

+- All C++ code should build from the top-level `cmake`.
+- All C++ applications (GOAL compiler, asset extractor, asset packer, runtime, test) should have a script in the top level which launches them.
+- All file paths should be relative to the `jak` folder.
+- The planned workflow for building a game:
+  - `git submodule update --init --recursive` : check out gtest
+  - `mkdir build; cd build` : create build folder for C++
+  - `cmake ..; make -j` : build C++ code
+  - `cd ..`
+  - `./test.sh` : run gtests
+  - `./asset_extractor.sh ./iso_data` : extract assets from game
+  - `./build_engine.sh` : run GOAL compiler to build all game code
+  - `./build_game.sh` : run the asset packer to build the game
+  - `./run_game.sh` : run the game
+- Workflow for development:
+  - `./gc.sh` : run the compiler in interactive mode
+  - `./gs.sh` : run a goos interpreter in interactive mode
+  - `./decomp.sh : run the decompiler

+## Coding Guidelines

+- Avoid warnings
+- Use asserts over throwing exceptions in game code (throwing exceptions from C code called by GOAL code is sketchy)

+## TODOs

+- Clean up header guard names (or just use `#pragma once`?)
+- Investigate a better config format
+  - The current JSON library seems to have issues with comments, which I really like
+- Clean up use of namespaces
+- Clean up the print message when `gk` starts.
+- Finish commenting runtime stuff
+- Runtime document
+- GOOS document
+- Listener protocol document
+- Gtest setup for checking decompiler results against hand-decompiled stuff
+- Clean up decompiler print spam, finish up the CFG stuff
+- Decompiler document

 ### GOAL Decompiler